 Nero was one of the most controversial emperors in Roman history.
 Some say he was a madman and a tyrant, while others claim that he was simply misunderstood.

-No matter what your opinion of him may be, there is no denying that Nero, who ruled as emperor of Rome from AD 54 to 68, was one of the most interesting characters in Roman history.
+No matter what your opinion of him may be, there is no denying that Nero, who ruled as emperor of Rome from AD 54 to 68, was one of the most interesting characters in all of Roman history.

 Nero was born Lucius Domitius Ahenobarbus on December 15, AD 37, at the coastal Italian town of Antium.

-His father was Gnaeus Domitius Ahenobarbus, who was the son of Antonia Major, the daughter of emperor Octavia (emperor Augustus' sister) and Mark Antony.
+His father was Gnaeus Domitius Ahenobarbus, who was the son of Antonia Major, the daughter of Octavia (emperor Augustus' sister) and Mark Antony.
 Nero's mother was Agrippina the Younger.

 Unfortunately, Nero's father died of an illness when he was just three years old.
 At the time, Caligula was the emperor of Rome and he exiled Nero's family from Italy for plotting to overthrow him.